Subscribe to Home Ever After

 At a certain point, you have to stop stockpiling, no matter how good the deals, and make a determined vow to use up the food in your pantry stockpile.
 This is exactly what I’m doing right now.

-How Do You Use Up a Stockpile?
+How to You Use Up a Pantry Stockpile

-When my husband and I were hardcore into frugal grocery (we’ve been a bit more lax lately), I would make a game out of seeing how long I could go without going to the grocery store.
+When my husband and I were hardcore into frugal grocery (we’ve been a bit more relaxed lately), I would make a game out of seeing how long I could go without going to the grocery store.
 The goal is to use up the food you have in your cupboards, freezer, pantry, cabinets, etc. as much as possible.
 (Not expired foods!
 Please, if they’re past their prime, just trash them and vow to do better at watching expiration dates in the future.)

 • Take everything out of the cabinets.
 Foods get pushed to the back, hide behind bigger packages, and attempt to disguise themselves in the shadows to avoid being consumed.
 Don’t let the food pull one over on you!
 Pull out all items from cabinets, shelves, lazy Susans, and put them out on a table or countertop.